 The practice had policies and procedures in place to ensure clinical waste was segregated and stored appropriately in line with guidance.
-The practice agreed to review their procedures for Gypsum waste as this was not being segregated.
+The clinical waste bins were locked but had not been secured to the building; we discussed this with the provider and following the inspection we received confirmation that this had been actioned.